Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Data and Evaluation Methods

 \subsection{Choosing Anchor Words}

-We wish to systematically test the effect of anchor words given the domain-specific lexicons.
-To do so, we follow the approach used by Jagarlamudi et. al to generate anchor words: for each label in a data set, we find the words that have the highest mutual information, or information gain, with the label \shortcite{jagarlamudi2012incorporating}.
+We follow the approach used by Jagarlamudi et al. \shortcite{jagarlamudi2012incorporating} to automatically generate anchor words: for each label in a data set, we find the words that have the highest mutual information with the label.
 For word $w$ and label $L$, this is computed as

 where for each document of label $L$ we consider if the word $w$ appears or not.